-- 1. Explore the Build an Atom simulation with your partner for a few minutes. - 2.
-Using Build an Atom, talk with your partner as you play with the parts of atoms to find ... - A. What parts go in the center of the atom?
+- 1. Explore the Build an Atom simulation for a few minutes. - 2.
+Using Build an Atom, play with the parts of atoms to find ... - A. What parts go in the center of the atom?
 What is the center called? - B. Play until you discover a good rule for making the center of the atom "stable".
-What seems to make the center of the atom "unstable"? - C. Make a table like the one below to identify three examples at least 1 stable and at least 1 unstable that shows your rules for stablility work and include a drawing of your nucleus.
+What seems to make the center of the atom "unstable"? - C. Make a table like the one below to identify three examples at least 1 stable and at least 1 unstable that shows your rules for stability work and include a drawing of your nucleus.